 Disputes, sometimes referred to as "chargebacks", are when purchases are rejected by the credit cardholder after the purchase.
 They are important because they aren't just a drag for small business owners.
 They're also incredibly costly and happen for a number of reasons: a consumer does not recognize the charge; the goods or service provided failed to live up to expectations or were not received; or fraud.

 Regardless of the reason, when a consumer initiates a dispute, the credit or debit card charge is reversed by the card issuer and funds are deducted from the merchants' account.
 More often than not, that revenue never returns: according to the Federal Reserve, between 70 and 80 percent of disputes wind up as merchant losses.

 Disputes are costly in other ways, too.
 Major credit card networks monitor dispute activity for all their merchants; if the percentage of chargebacks to transactions (known as the "chargeback ratio") exceeds 1%, merchants can face fees and penalties.

 Here are five steps you can take to avoid disputes, and how to handle them when they occur:

 1. Use a consistent company name

 One of the most common causes of disputes is that a customer doesn't recognize the name of the business on the credit card statement, and calls to cancel the charge.
 This is common with a company that owns several stores with different brand names, but issues the charges through a different company name.
-To avoid disputes, make sure you're "doing business name" is the same as your store name so it will appear in a logical way on card statements.
+To avoid disputes, make sure your "doing business as" name is the same as your store name so it will appear on card statements as something customers recognize.